 In a group of 6-7 members, generally, the best thing is that you can enjoy this company just anywhere.
 And hence, we were having ball of a time at Ahmedabad Railway Station.
 First of all, I decided to have a leisurely walk on the platform with my son who insisted on buying some comics for fleeting the time of journey.

 It was quite interesting walk while we noticed the vendors trying to allure customers in their typical Gujarati accent.
 We easily found the book stall from where my son grabbed the quota of whole of month for the sake of variety.
-The stall also had good collection of Gujarati literature.
-A passing thought entered my mind to pick one for honing my skills in the language in case we visit Ahmedabad again soon.
-But being a passing thought, it just passed away.

 We again took to walk around the platform to click some more interesting snaps for our itinerary when we came across local passengers lazing on the platform waiting for their trains to come.
 Without any grumble, they were just chatting and passing time as if it was a part of their daily life to wait for hours for their trains to come.
 And we got impatient in 5 minutes!
 A lesson learnt here was to have patience and wait for the best time.